3lvis/Sync/README.md

 #### Using `hyper.isPrimaryKey` in addition to `hyper.remoteKey`:

-Well, the thing is that if you add `hyper.isPrimaryKey` it would use the normal attribute for the local primary key, but the remote primary key is the snake_case representation of it.
-Some people might expect that the local keeps been the same (remoteID), or that the remote keeps been the same (id).

-For example if you add the flag `hyper.isPrimaryKey` to the attribute `article_body` then:
+If you add the flag `hyper.isPrimaryKey` to the attribute `contractID` then:

-- Remote primary key: `article_body`
+- Local primary key will be: `contractID`
-- Local primary key: `articleBody`
+- Remote primary key will be: `contract_id`

 If you want to use `id` for the remote primary key you also have to add the flag `hyper.remoteKey` and write `id` as the value.

+- Local primary key will be: `articleBody`
+- Remote primary key will be: `id`

 #### How uniquing works (many-to-many, one-to-many)?: